Translator Disclaimers

 These categories include:

-5. Pharmaceutical Assistance to the Aged and Disabled (PAAD);
+5. Recipients of Pharmaceutical Assistance to the Aged and Disabled (PAAD);

-8. Persons unable to pay their utility bills because of circumstances beyond their control.
+9. Residential customers who are unable to pay their utility bills because of circumstances beyond their control.
 Such circumstances shall include, but shall not be limited to, unemployment, illness, medically related expenses, recent death of an immediate family member, and any other circumstances, which might cause financial hardship.
+These residential customers shall be permitted to self-certify to the utility or Division of Customer Assistance of the Board of an inability to pay their public utility bill.

 Please call your utility company to request WTP protection.
 If you have any questions about WTP the utility cannot answer, please call the New Jersey Board of Public Utilities at: 800-624-0241.